Translate

 All GHS summer assignments are also listed on the GHS Learning Commons Google Site.

-Griswold Middle School
+Griswold Middle School (5-8)

 Visit the GMS Learning Commons Google Site for suggested summer reading and summer reading challenges.

-Griswold Elementary School
+Griswold Elementary School (K-4)

 GES Students entering PreK – Grade 4 next year are invited to participate in this program during the summer.
-Write down the title of any books you read on the Reading Journal*.
+Write down the title of any books* you read in the Reading Journal.
 You do NOT have to fill all the lines.
 This is for fun.
 It doesn’t matter if you read 2 books or 32 books!
-The important thing is to fill out the information on the back of the journal with your first and last name and the name of your 2022-2023 (next year's) teacher.
+The important thing is to fill out the information on the back of the journal with your first and last name and the name of your 2023-2024 (next year's) teacher.

 *If you don’t have a printed journal, it is OK to use a sheet of paper as long as you include the information on the back.
 (Name, grade, teacher, etc)